 3. Are we alone in the universe?

 The remarkable advances in astronomy and space exploration have made this question particularly popular.
 All kinds of people, from prominent researchers to sci-fi lovers, have suggested their theories and views on the matter.

 The perspective that we are not the only living species in the universe brings more questions than answers.
-What are extraterrestrial beings like?
-Are they intelligent life like us?
-If yes, then why don’t they attempt to contact us?
+What would extraterrestrial beings be like?
+Would they be intelligent life like us?
+If yes, then why haven’t they attempt to contact us?
 All these questions pave the way for further imagination and speculation.

 If here on Earth, all living organisms are built of carbon compounds, an alien planet with a completely different environment could have silicon or ammonia-based life forms.
 Just imagining that one day we may encounter an unknown extraterrestrial civilization is exciting and scary at the same time.

 On the other hand, if we are indeed alone in the universe, the very thought of it evokes the feelings of loneliness and fear.
 Just think about it – we are the only living beings lost in the depths of the vast and cold space… How lonely and frightening does it sound?

 4. Is there a Higher power?

 The existence of God was not questioned and people tended to think that their lives were in His pity.
 The absolute faith in God’s will basically remove a good portion of responsibility from humans as they believed He was the only one who controlled their lives.

 With the development of science and materialistic philosophy though, more and more people started to believe that there is no higher power.
 According to this perspective, humans rule their own lives without any extra help from some supreme being.
-This means that our life is in our hands and we hold the full responsibility.
+This means that our life is in our hands and we hold full responsibility.

 5. Is our existence just a product of a sequence of random events or is this all meant to be?